AljoschaMeyer/bamboo/README.md

 -   the hash of the actual _payload_ of the entry
 -   the _size_ of the payload in bytes
 -   a boolean that indicates whether this is a regular entry or an _end-of-log_ marker
+-   an indicator for the digital signature scheme used by the log, currently there's only one ([ed25519](https://ed25519.cr.yp.to/))
 -   a digital signature of all the previous data, issued with the log's public key

 Since all entries are signed, only the holder of the log's private key (the _author_) can create new entries.
 Thus logs can be replicated via potentially untrusted peers - any attempt to alter data or create new entries can be detected.
 The author however could _fork_ a log by giving different entries of the same sequence number to different peers, resulting in a directed tree rather than a log (aka a path in graph-theory parlance).
 This is where the backlinks come in: By iteratively traversing backlinks, any reader of the log can verify that no fork occured.
 Forked logs are considered invalid from the point of the earliest fork, so there is no incentive for the author to deliberately fork their log.
 Additionally, backlinks establish a causal order on the existence of entries: Each entry guarantees that all previous entries have already existed prior in time, else their hash could not have been (transitively) included.